kripikroli/dev_bitcoinminer/_posts/2012-06-25-khalahan-and-namecoin-interview.md

 featured:
 layout: post
 ---

-Coinabul Blog: Interview with Khalahan - Namecoin''s Lead Developerbitcoin:
+<h2>Coinabul Blog: Interview with Khalahan - Namecoin''s Lead Developerbitcoin:</h2>

-coinabul:
+<p>coinabul:<p>

-This week I decided to interview Khalahan Henkh: The Lead Developer of the Namecoin project.
+<p>This week I decided to interview Khalahan Henkh: The Lead Developer of the Namecoin project.
 Namecoin is Bitcoin’s little brother.
 It’s a decentralized peer to peer currency and name database system.
-It basically allows you to register .bit domain names, Khalahan also describes some more features…
+It basically allows you to register .bit domain names, Khalahan also describes some more features…<p>

-Read the rest of the article on Coinabul’s blog.
+<p>Read the rest of the article on Coinabul’s blog.<p>
-Namecoin uses Bitcoin technology but is a separate currency with a specific purpose — to store key/value pairs in a blockchain.  the Dot-Bit project uses namecoin for its primary intended purpose, a P2P domain name service (DNS).
+<p>Namecoin uses Bitcoin technology but is a separate currency with a specific purpose — to store key/value pairs in a blockchain.  the Dot-Bit project uses namecoin for its primary intended purpose, a P2P domain name service (DNS).<p>

-Previous Post - Twitter: @BitcoinMiner